Opening Hours

 Are extended warranties worth it?

 You’re much more likely to break down than get into a car accident.
-However, comprehensive car insurance is widely used and accepted, Meanwhile, warranty continues to divide opinions.
-After your manufacturer warranty coverage expires, and you could face expensive repairs if something goes wrong with your vehicle.
-ALA offers excellent-value policies from just £13 per month, which is affordable for most drivers.
+However, comprehensive car insurance is widely used and accepted.
+Meanwhile, the choice to buy extended warranty continues to divide opinions.
+After your standard manufacturer’s warranty coverage expires, you could face expensive repairs if something goes wrong with your vehicle.
+ALA offers fully insured warranty policies that offers more protection than a maintenance promise or service contract.

-You can find third-party extended warranties at various price points, covering a range of car components.
+You can find third-party extended warranties at various price points, with different levels of cover.
 This way, you pay according to your budget and vehicle details.

-ALA’s Platinum coverage is one of the best-value packages on the market, and Silver coverage is some of the most affordable.
+ALA’s Platinum coverage is a great-value vehicle warranty with one of the most generous age and mileage limits and with the most comprehensive cover.
+Silver coverage covers key motor components is some of the most affordable.
 Read about whether extended warranty is worth the money.

 Manufacturer Extended Warranty